petiatgithub/quantum-hackaton-2025-destroyers/README.md

     - Optimize the schedule to minimize the total time steps and temperature costs.

 4. **Optimize for Fidelity**:
-    - Minimize the temperature cost associated with ion movements and gate operations to reduce noise.
+    - Minimize the temperature cost associated with ion shuttling and gate operations to reduce noise.
     - Ensure that the fidelity between the ideal QFT circuit and the compiled noisy circuit is as high as possible.

 5. **Generate Outputs**:
-    - Produce the `positions_history` and `gates_schedule` as described in the deliverables section.
+    To validate your outputs and ensure correctness, you can use the provided `verifier` and `fidelity` functions.
+Here's how you can integrate them into your workflow:

+    ```python
+    from verifier import verifier
+    from fidelity import fidelity

+    verifier(positions_history, gates_schedule, graph)
+    fidelity(positions_history, gates_schedule, graph)
+    ```

-    - Validate the outputs using the provided `verifier` function to ensure correctness and adherence to the rules.
+    - The `verifier` function checks if your `positions_history` and `gates_schedule` adhere to all the rules outlined in the challenge.
+    - The `fidelity` function calculates the fidelity between the ideal (noise-free) quantum state and the noisy quantum state, helping you assess the performance of your compiled circuit.

+    Make sure to run these functions after generating your outputs to ensure they meet the challenge requirements.

 6. **Visualize the Compilation Process**:
     - Create a visualization (e.g., a video or diagram) that illustrates:
-      - The movement of ions across the trap at each time step.
+      - The shuttling of ions across the trap at each time step.
       - The execution of gates and their corresponding positions.
     - Use this visualization to analyze and refine your approach.